isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-contact-sync/filter-contacts.rst

 By default, all active contacts with an email address are read from Dynamics CRM.
 This is actually a combination of two things:

-* The built in filter for active contacts (which can be disabled as described in the section :ref:`read-inactive-crm-campaigns`)
+* The built in filter for active contacts (which can be disabled as described in the section :doc:`/pipeline-batches/crm-contact-sync/read-inactive-contacts`)
 * A pre-configured expression filter for contacts with email addresses.

 The pre-configured expression filter is set on the following item under your *tenant*: